Maine Coons: Best And Worst Decision

 I’ve found that my huge Maine Coons also need multiple large cat scratching posts that take up a considerable amount of space.
 The smaller ‘normal-sized’ cat scratching posts never worked, as all three of my cats toppled them over!

-5. Constantly Grooming These Big Cats Is Exhausting!
+Grooming Is Exhausting!

 One of the key downsides of owning a Maine Coon cat is the constant need to groom their thick coat.
 I love my cats, but this can honestly become quite tiresome, and time-consuming!

 Regular grooming sessions are also a nightmare if you own cats that WILL NOT cooperate under ANY CIRCUMSTANCES!!!
-Pippin (God rest his soul) was a key example of that, so his daily grooming sessions could often be stressful.
+Pippin (God rest his soul) was a key example of this, so his daily grooming sessions could often be stressful.

 Mika has wildly improved over the years, yet still dislikes his bottom area being brushed.
 And, as you’d expect that’s where his fur likes to tangle and mat the most!